 Saturation flow is a key measurement of on-street performance.
-It is an expression of the maximum capacity of a link as predominantly determined by junction characteristics like geometry, layout, turning radii, visibility, as well as vehicle composition.
+It is an expression of the maximum capacity of a link as predominantly determined by junction characteristics like layout, turning radii, visibility, as well as vehicle composition.
+Saturation flow report describes the number of passenger car units (PCU) in a dense flow of traffic for a specific intersection capacity and time of the traffic signals.
 Saturation flows are usually required on each individual lane when modelling signalised intersections or roundabouts.

 How does GoodVision calculate saturation flows

 GoodVision’s algorithm detects free-flow conditions automatically within the desired time interval and uses them for the calculation.
-Computation of the saturation flow per hour is based on the time gap between vehicles, traffic volume and PCU parameters (passenger car units).
+The algorithm is based on precise measurement of time-gaps between vehicles as they discharge into the intersection or a corridor across the stop-line.
+Computation includes also the traffic volume and PCU parameters (passenger car units).

 How to get saturation flows step by step